Komrod/captn/README.md

 This is a prototype.

-For the moment, it deploys only GIT content but captn is easy to modify by adding your own commands when you want them or using captn built-in functions.
+For the moment, it deploys only GIT content but captn is easy to modify by adding your own commands where you want them or using captn built-in functions.

 *Features include:*
 - Ask for commit id to deploy